A passionate group of students dedicated to breaking the barriers holding women and minorities back

 Saniya hopes to use codeHER as a platform to spark and propel a dialogue about gender inequality around the world, bridge cultural divides through technology, and inspire youth to use their talents and perspectives to better their communities.

-A LETTER FROM SANIYA
+A NOTE FROM SANIYA

 When I first started codeHER in 2016 I had no idea where this journey would lead me.
 I was 13 years old, about to enter high school, and all I really knew is that I wanted to help those around me.
 I didn't know how exactly I was going to accomplish this, but I decided to start by combining my passion for teaching and technology to help girls in my area learn computer science.
 After a few months of running local programs, I realized the potential for codeHER to expand beyond just the United States.
 With our incredible team, we were able to run our Baramij Laha pilot program during the summer of 2018 in Morocco, and gain the support from the U.S. Embassy the year after.